-Based on the input we received and our own analysis, we identified the following areas of strategic focus:
+Based on the input we received and our own analysis, we have identified the following four primary strategic priorities for 2018-2022:

-- We must enhance our approach to driving continuous improvement in the quality of audit services, and more clearly communicate how we are helping to drive that improvement. - We must be more innovative in our oversight activities particularly with respect to our approach to inspections and standard setting and at the same time prepare for significant market-driven changes in the audit profession. - We must engage more often and more directly with investors, audit committees, and our other stakeholders to promote robust and timely dialogue regarding the quality of audit services. - We must optimize our operations and enhance the culture of our organization.
+- Effective Oversight.
+We will drive continuous improvement in the quality of audit services and more clearly communicate our assessment of the quality we observe. - Innovation.
+We will be more innovative in our oversight activities-particularly with respect to our approach to inspections and standard setting-and at the same time prepare for significant market-driven changes in the audit profession. - Improved Engagement.
+We will engage more often and more directly with a broader array of investors, as well as with audit committees, preparers, and our other stakeholders to promote robust and timely dialogue regarding the quality of audit services. - Process and Culture Optimization.
+We will optimize our operations and enhance the culture of our organization.